Difference Between Joint Venture and Strategic Alliance

 However, on forming a joint venture, the risk involved in operations does decrease by a downfold.

 The management procedure followed by a joint venture is bilateral.
-This means that all the parties involved sign up for equal obligations and responsibilities.
+This means all parties involved sign up for equal obligations and responsibilities.

-Both sides of the contract agree to take up some kind of objective or work, which may be similar or different depending upon the specific case.
+Both sides of the contract agree to take up some objective or work, which may be similar or different depending upon the specific case.

-Companies that agree to form a joint venture are generally non-competitors.
-In doing so, the parties involved can make sure that there is some kind of benefit in expanding the business.
+Companies that agree to form a joint venture are non-competitors.
+In doing so, the parties involved can ensure some benefit in expanding the business.

 However, ventures are not always permanent.
 They may dissolve after the objective is met or the project is completed.